Family Area Activities and Stage

 Try hands-on activities focused on Harriet Tubman and the Underground Railroad with historian Tony Cohen.
 A fourth-generation descendant of a runaway slave, Cohen is a noted explorer of the American slavery experience who retraced the Underground Railroad by foot in an epic, two-month-long journey, and had himself shipped inside a wooden crate like Virginia fugitive Henry “Box” Brown.
 Try your hand at the chores that Harriet and other children had to complete on a 19th-century Eastern Shore plantation.
 Gain a tactile understanding of the skills and knowledge she acquired during slavery that helped her succeed in her heroic endeavors.

 Thanks to our Family Area Partners:

-Harriet Tubman Underground Railroad National Historical Park and State Park; National Park Service; HISTORIO; Salisbury Art Space; Salisbury Zoo; Ward Museum of Wildfowl Art, Salisbury University; University of Maryland Extension; Wicomico County Recreation, Parks and Tourism; Wicomico Public Libraries.
+Diedra Krieger; Harriet Tubman Underground Railroad National Historical Park and State Park; New Orleans Jazz National Historical Park; National Park Service; HISTORIO; Pocomoke Indian Nation, Inc.; Salisbury Zoo; University of Maryland Extension; Ward Museum of Wildfowl Art, Salisbury University; Wicomico Public Libraries.